Jigsaw puzzle: Society

 The logo of Wikipedia is a globe made out of jigsaw pieces.
 The incomplete sphere symbolizes the room to add new knowledge.

-In the logo of the Colombian Office of the Attorney General appears a jigsaw puzzle piece in the foreground.
+In the logo of the Colombian Office of the Attorney General, a jigsaw puzzle piece appears in the foreground.
 They named it "The Key Piece": "The piece of a puzzle is the proper symbol to visually represent the Office of the Attorney General because it includes the concepts of search, solution and answers that the entity pursues through the investigative activity."